 Just two days shy of the anniversary of the most recent change to the key interest rate, the Bank of Canada (BoC) announced it will not use its most powerful policy tool today.
-The target for the overnight rate—also known as the overnight, or key lending rate—will remain at 0.50% for at least the next eight weeks.
+The Bank of Canada interest rate—also known as the overnight, or key lending rate—will remain at 0.50% for at least the next eight weeks.

 “Despite recent volatility, the Bank expects the underlying trend of export growth to continue, leading to a pick-up in business investment,” the BoC said in a press release.
 “Higher global oil prices are helping to stabilize Canada’s energy sector and household spending is expected to increase moderately,” the Bank added.